10kH/Toolip/TECHNICAL_DOCUMENTATION.md

   }
 }

-// Initialize options manager when DOM is ready document.addEventListener('DOMContentLoaded', () => {
+// Initialize when DOM is ready document.addEventListener('DOMContentLoaded', () => {
-  window.optionsManager = new ToolipOptionsManager();
+  window.toolipOptions = new ToolipOptions();
 });
 ```